sorgerlab/omero.cloudarchive-cloudformation/README.md

 **Security Group:** Goto `VPC -> Security Groups`.
 Choose the desired security group and copy the `Group ID`.
 Without this a new, very permissisive security group will be automatically created for this stack.

-Launching the Cloudformation stack
+Launching the CloudFormation stack
 ----------------------------------

-The Cloudformation template is hosted on S3 and can be launched by passing its location to the AWS Console Cloudformation service as an argument.
+The CloudFormation template is hosted on S3 and can be launched by passing its location to the AWS Console CloudFormation service as an argument.
 Clicking on the below links for the correct region will do that for the latest version.

 ##### LaunchUSEast1